-Drier skin tones should work with cream products to infuse moisture while oilier skin tones should opt for powder to offset the existing oil."
+Drier skin types should work with cream products to infuse moisture while oilier skin should opt for a powder to offset the existing oil."

 Not all highlighters are made the same.
 Some are different shades of pink.
 Some go on icy white.
 Some go on translucent and give off dewy vibes.
 To figure out which shades work best on specific skin tones, we asked her to break it down for us.

 Scroll down to see which highlighters are best for your skin tone.

 "You want to choose a highlight that is adding brightness with a white, icy undertone in order to illuminate the fairness," says Bartlett.
 Her pick is the Glossier Haloscope in Quartz ($22).

 This highlighter is such a cult classic for dewy #goals.
 It's actually infused with crystal extracts for that shine and essential oils for that out-of-the-shower look.

 "Champagne hues aren't as stark and bright, so they highlight the skin without a sharp contrast, adding a little bit of gold and silver flecks to medium skin tones," says Bartlett.
 Her pic is the Becca Shimmering Skin Perfector Pressed Highlighter in Champagne Pop ($38).

 Its pigments adjust to your skin's natural undertones and give you the ultimate high-shine.
 Champagne Pop ($38) is a pretty shade of soft gold with peach underneath it.